OUR WORK

 The program now operates as a broad partnership of Southern Utah University; the Project Archaeology Leadership Team; the Institute for Heritage Education (IHE); the BLM in western states; and a national network of teachers, nonformal educators, archaeologists, descendant community educators, and state programs.
 In 2022, IHE began serving as the program’s national nonprofit partner.

-Teacher workshop participants and staff in a museum gallery.
-The curriculum featured in the workshop – Project Archaeology’s Investigating a Roman Villa – was created in conjunction with the pictured exhibit.
+Participants and staff at a workshop on Project Archaeology’s Investigating a Roman Villa, photographed in a museum exhibit on the same subject.
+The curriculum was created in conjunction with the exhibit.

 METHODS